kikstrn/My-Library/README.md

 # Currently working on :

+### -Upgrading the code with the redundant part by replacing them with a function
 ### -Adding some return of error from the vSeb() function
 ### -Adding function of element loaded